On the Nori and Hodge realisations of Voevodsky motives: The realisation functor and applications.

-In particular, at the level of triangulated categories, we obtain a premotivic morphism that verifies all the hypothesis of \cite[Theorem 4.4.25]{MR3971240} : $\Dd^{\mathrm{gm}}_\mcal$ is $\tau$-generated for the Tate twist, $\mathcal{DM}_c$ is $\tau$-dualisable by absolute purity, $\Dd^{\mathrm{gm}}_\mcal$ is separated because it is a sub pullback formalism of $\dnori$ which satisfy étale descent by \Cref{etNori} (which is equivalent to separateness by \cite[Corollaire 3.3.34]{MR3971240} in the $\Q$-linear case) and all Tate twist are invertible in $\mathcal{DM}_c$ by construction.
+In particular, at the level of triangulated categories, we obtain a premotivic morphism that verifies all the hypotheses of \cite[Theorem 4.4.25]{MR3971240} : $\mathcal{D}^{\mathrm{gm}}_\mcal$ is $\tau$-generated for $\tau$ the Tate twist, $\mathcal{DM}^{\mathrm{\'et}}_c$ is $\tau$-dualisable by absolute purity, $\mathcal{D}^{\mathrm{gm}}_\mcal$ is separated because it is a sub pullback formalism of $\dnori$ which satisfy étale descent by \Cref{etNori} (which is equivalent to separateness in the $\Q$-linear case by \cite[Corollairy 3.3.34]{MR3971240}) and all Tate twists are invertible in $\mathcal{DM}^{\mathrm{\'et}}_c$ by construction.

 Therefore, the functor $\nu^{\mathrm{gm}}$ commutes with the 6 operations.
-One has to be a little careful here: a priori, \cite[Theorem 4.4.25]{MR3971240} implies only that $\nu^{\mathrm{gm}}$ commutes with all the operations when $\dcal^{\mathrm{gm}}_\mcal$ is endowed with the operations they construct in their book.
+One has to be a little careful here: a priori, \cite[Theorem 4.4.25]{MR3971240} implies only that $\nu^{\mathrm{gm}}$ commutes with all the operations when $\dcal^{\mathrm{gm}}_\mcal$ is endowed with the operations they construct in their book, and not necessarily with the constructions of Saito, Ivorra, Morel as in \Cref{excfuncto}.
 We know that for $f:Y\to X$ a morphism, $f^*$ is the same for both constructions, hence by adjunction this is also the case for $f_*$.
-For $j:U\to X$ an open immersion the $j_\sharp$ are the same, but $j_\sharp = j_!$ hence by Nagata compactification (and the fact that for a proper $p$, $p_*=p_!$) and composition both $f_!$ are isomorphic for any $f:Y\to X$ separated.
+For $j:U\to X$ an open immersion the $j_\sharp$ are the same, but $j_\sharp = j_!$ hence by Nagata compactification (and the fact that for a proper $p$, we have $p_*\simeq p_!$) and composition both $f_!$ are isomorphic for any $f:Y\to X$ separated.
 By adjunction we also have an isomorphism between the $f^!$.
-This defines a isomorphism of étale sheaves of $\infty$-categories, hence we also have compatibility of operations for non separated morphisms (when they are defined for $\mathcal{DM}$).
+This defines a isomorphism of étale sheaves of $\infty$-categories, hence we also have compatibility of operations for non separated morphisms (when they are defined for $\mathcal{DM}^{\mathrm{\'et}}$).
 The tensor product is the same, hence also the internal $\sHom$ by adjunction.

 We have obtained that the functor